cjayahansa/cjayahansa/README.md

 - 🌱 I'm constantly learning and exploring new technologies
 - 💬 Ask me about **React, Web Development, and Electronics**
 - 🎯 Goal: Contributing to projects that make a difference
+- 🖥️ Completed **Computer Hardware Course** with knowledge in system building and troubleshooting
+- 🌐 Completed **Advanced Networking Course** to enhance my technical skill set
 - ⚡ Fun fact: I love combining hardware and software to create unique solutions
 - 🌍 Based in: Sri Lanka
-- 📫 How to reach me: [chaminduliyangama1761@gmail.com]
+- 📫 How to reach me: [chaminduliyangama1761@gmail.com](mailto:chaminduliyangama1761@gmail.com)

 <details>
 <summary>More about me</summary>
 <br>
 As an Electronics & Computer Science Engineer with a passion for web design, I bring a unique perspective to every project.
 My background in hardware combined with software expertise allows me to create comprehensive solutions that bridge the gap between physical and digital worlds.

+My computer hardware course has equipped me with knowledge in system building, component selection, and troubleshooting various hardware issues.
+Additionally, completing an advanced networking course has given me insights into network design, configuration, and security principles.

 I believe in continuous learning and staying updated with the latest technologies.
 My approach to problem-solving involves thinking outside the box and finding innovative solutions that are both efficient and elegant.

-When I'm not coding or designing circuits, you can find me [your hobbies or interests].
+When I'm not coding or designing circuits, you can find me exploring new technologies and working on personal projects that combine my interests in hardware and software.
 </details>

 ## 🏆 GitHub Trophies